 particular rock layer.

-in the context of geologic time.
 Organisms have evolved over the course of

 the Earth’s evolution.
 Since paleontologists have recorded and study these